nvidia-holoscan/holoscan-sdk/docs/examples/ping_multi_port.md

         input: "receivers"

-    This is an example of a native operator that can dynamically have any number of inputs connected to is "receivers" port.
+    This is an example of a native operator that can dynamically have any number of inputs connected to its "receivers" port.
     """

     def __init__(self, fragment, *args, **kwargs):